Skip to content

 • Adjust and try again

-This final “P” helps you commit to the long game of what is time management all about: building control, not chaos.
+This final “P” helps you commit to the long game of what time management is all about: building control, not chaos.

 Importance of Time Management

 Before we get into the how-to, it is important to take a step back and see why time management is something we should master.
 It is not only about fitting more in your schedule or doing everything on your list.
-It is about how you manage your time so that you feel more in control, less overwhelmed and on the whole more fulfilled.
+It is about how you manage your time so that you feel more in control, less overwhelmed, and on the whole more fulfilled.

 Importance of Time Management